 At which point we decided to grow up and go and buy a book to explain just exactly what we were letting ourselves in for…

-Reality Sets In: How Will I Cope With a Baby?
+Reality Sets In: How Hard Is Being a Mum?

 Over the following few months we encountered many and varied a reaction to our news.
 But some common responses went something along these lines: